jsmolina/allegro-tutorial/README.md

 * How is it possible that my bmps look horrible and yours are ok?
 Allegro expects indexed bmps, so better use Aseprite/Libresprite and select Mode X palette before exporting.
 * I don't have docker compose, what's that? you should learn about docker, it's great: https://www.docker.com/
+* Can I use my own palette? sure, I used it on `rio-inmaculado`, but be sure to use the same palette on the current screen for everything you draw on it.

 <img width="603" height="449" alt="image" src="https://github.com/user-attachments/assets/76532012-73a1-492c-b446-9c82a0b5b442" />